Jun 12, 2023

 Dragon Boat Festival: Festival Food, Traditions & History

-Since it’s coming up soon—it falls on June 22nd this year—we thought it would be a good time to give a quick overview of this important holiday.
-This post will explore five keywords related to traditional Duanwu festivities and share fascinating stories and side notes about each term.
+This post will explore five Chinese words related to traditional Duanwu festivities and share fascinating stories and side notes about each term.
 And at the very end, we’ll reveal the festival’s surprisingly dark origins!

 龙舟/龍舟